 Actar has published a book that includes more than five years of research, methodologies and designs carried out by the University of Virginia, in collaboration with the Board of Delhi Jal.
 "The Yamuna River project", as well as the publication of the book, intends to serve as a catalyst for the urgent recovery of the Yamuna River and its tributaries, building a public information and knowledge entity that will allow us to see what future alternatives we have.

-Iñaki Alday (Zaragoza, 1965) is a partner with Margarita Jover of aldayjover arquitectura y paisaje, office founded in 1996 which deals with public works and landscape architecture with a careful and specific common approach to site.
-Among others, he has been awarded the FAD Award (2009), the European Prize for Urban Public Space (2002) and García Mercadal Award (2001 and 2005), besides being a finalist in the Spanish Architecture Biennial (2005 and 2009) or the Ibero-American Architecture Biennial (2004).
+Iñaki Alday (Zaragoza, 1965) is a partner with Margarita Jover of aldayjover Arquitectura y Paisaje, an office founded in 1996 that deals with public works and landscape architecture with a careful and specific common approach to the site.
+Among others, he has been awarded the FAD Award (2009), the European Prize for Urban Public Space (2002) and the García Mercadal Award (2001 and 2005), besides being a finalist in the Spanish Architecture Biennial (2005 and 2009) or the Ibero-American Architecture Biennial (2004).
 Has been an associate professor of Architectural Projects at the ETSA del Vallès (UPC) between 1996 and 2005, and holds master's teaching in several courses and specialization courses in different universities.
-He is the author of the book "Learning from all your houses" (Ed.
+He is the author of the books "Learning from All Your Houses" (Ed.
 UPC), "ARQ CAT" (Ed.
 COAC) about contemporary Catalan architecture and "Water Park" (ACTAR), founded and directed between 2003 and 2005 the magazine "Z Arquitectura."
-In May 2011, Iñaki Alday has been appointed Chair of the Department of Architecture and the Ellwood R. Quesada Professor of Architecture of the University of Virginia, as Full Professor (tenured).
+In May 2011, Iñaki Alday was appointed Chair of the Department of Architecture and the Ellwood R. Quesada Professor of Architecture of the University of Virginia, as Full Professor (tenured).

 Iñaki Alday is co-director of the Yamuna River Project.
 Alday's work is characterized by promoting a new attitude in response to the professional and academic challenges facing the transformation of our environment.
 Find the role of architecture and architects, as an interdisciplinary work and integration of scales, along with new non-traditional programs such as hybrid infrastructures.
 Social and environmental ethics are some of the challenges that must be faced with a global vision.

-Margarita Jover has been appointed Faculty Research in the University of Virginia, position to be taken in January 2012.
+Margarita Jover has been appointed Faculty Research at the University of Virginia, a position to be taken in January 2012.

 Read more